 Consequential Body Injury: If your employee Sergio falls off a forklift, and his wife has a heart attack while nursing him back to health, they could lawyer up.

-Loss of Consortium: If your employee Nathan experiences mental or (ahem) anatomical distress after an accident that prevents him from performing “duties” as a spouse, you could be sued for that, too.
+Loss of Consortium: If your employee Nathan experiences mental or anatomical distress after an accident that prevents him from having a normal marital relationship with his spouse, you could be sued for that, too.

 Here’s the good news – you’ll be able to head off these rare situations because your Workers’ Compensation policy usually includes Employers’ Liability Coverage.
 (Unless you buy it from one of the states we talked about that don’t allow private insurers to provide Workers’ Comp – in which case you can ask to add it to your business’s General Liability coverage.)
 There are limits to how much Employer’s Liability coverage will pay out, so be sure to get all the details from your agent or broker.